 By leveraging the developments in Web Services technologies, Grid architects can exploit the tools, documentation, educational materials, and experience from the Web Services community when building applications without having to create a parallel set of solutions.
-SOAP mes specific to the Grid application domain while the responsibility for the underlying infrastructure is left to IT industry.
-The software vendors will work on standardising the WS technologies, developing production-quality tooling, achieving wide adoption, testing for the interoperability of the implementations of those standards, educating developers, etc.
+This allows the Grid community to concentrate on building the higher-level services that are specific to the Grid application domain while the responsibility for the underlying infrastructure is left to IT industry.
+The software vendors will work on standardizing the Web Services technologies, developing production-quality tooling, achieving wide adoption, testing for the interoperability of the implementations of those standards, educating developers, etc.